Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Experiments

+\paragraph{Capacity efficiency.} To test whether the improvement comes merely from additional embedding capacity, we compare SKNO against systematically scaled FNO variants, parallel stacked FNO variants, and a same-basis SKNO($B+B$) control.
+The $B+B$ variant keeps the dual-branch structure but replaces the Fourier-\(p\) branch with a duplicate raw-\(p\) branch.
+Thus, $B+B$ controls for extra same-basis capacity, while $A+B$ tests the basis-diversified auxiliary update.
+As shown in Table~\ref{tab11:capacity_efficiency}, SKNO($A+B$) achieves the lowest error with fewer parameters and FLOPs than the best scaled FNO configuration, while SKNO($B+B$) fails to match $A+B$ on 2D Gray--Scott.
+This supports the view that the gain is not explained by widening or duplicating the same channel-mixing path alone.

-\paragraph{Resolution Invariance} A key advantage of neural operators is their resolution invariance.
-To verify this, we design novel experiments where training data of mixed resolutions are combined.
-Tab.~\ref{tab:other_exp_bench} shows that SKNO consistently achieves the best accuracy, even under randomly mixed training resolutions, demonstrating robustness.
+\paragraph{Resolution Invariance} A key advantage of neural operators is their ability to generalize across discretizations.
+To evaluate this property, we design experiments where training data of mixed resolutions are combined.
+Table~\ref{tab:other_exp_bench} shows that SKNO consistently achieves the best accuracy, even under randomly mixed training resolutions, demonstrating robustness.
 In addition, we further evaluate super-resolution performance on the 1D Burgers equation, 2D Darcy flow, and the challenging ERA5 wind field prediction task.
 All models are trained on a fixed resolution and tested on lower and higher ones.
-As shown in Fig.~\ref{fig:burgers_superresolution}, SKNO maintains a consistently low relative $L_2$ error across resolutions, significantly outperforming FNO on 1D Burgers.
-Other results in Tab.~\ref{tab:superes_table} and Tab.~\ref{tab:superes_table_era5} indicate that competing models exhibit large error fluctuations when resolution increases, revealing their instability in generalizing across resolutions.
-In contrast, SKNO provides more stable and reliable predictions across varying scales.
+As shown in Tables~\ref{tab14:superes_table} and~\ref{tab:superes_table_era5}, SKNO consistently achieves lower relative $L_2$ errors across resolutions than competing models, whereas the others exhibit substantial error fluctuations as resolution increases.
+This indicates their instability in generalizing across resolutions.
+In contrast, SKNO delivers more stable and reliable predictions across varying scales.